[ Printer Friendly Version ] [ Report Abuse ]

 "...Mason, Mason, Mason?"

-Lia didn't look at the person that spoke to her.
+Lia didn't look at the person that walked in.
 She was focused, completely and utterly, on finding her surname and her belongings.
-With only ten rows of cubbies, she felt that she should be able to spot her own name in no time, which is why she went to the cubbies to begin with.
+With only ten rows of cubbies, she felt that she should be able to spot her name in no time, which is why she went to the cubbies to begin with.
 She shook a bit more, in her knees now, fearing that her dream was over.

 "Lia?"
 The voice was louder in her ears, then, suddenly, the voice sprouted an arm in the corner of her vision.
 A large hand clapped down onto her shoulder.
 She jumped in her skin.
 The voice, softer now, spoke again to her, "Lia, are you alright?"

 "Where are my things?"
 She questioned, still searching the names listed on the cubbies up and down, up and down.
-Her eyes were beginning to glaze over in shock.
 Her stomach growled again.

 The male chuckled.
 "If you were here on time, Lia, you would know-"